kasperbrink/markdown-cv/index.md

 * Machine learning in production in OT, GxP
 * Technical team lead, defining product vision and roadmap
-* Leding other team Product Owners
+* Leding other team Product Owners, UX researchers, ML Engineers and Data Scientists
 * Alining with external stakeholders at senior management level
 * LLM applications in pharma